StephenClarkApps/iOS-Interview-Questions/README.md

     strongSelf.updateUI(model)
 }
 ```
 Should a memory leak occur, there are a range of tools we can use in order to diagnose the cause and identify the source.
-Some of these tools are found in "Instruments".
+Some of these tools are found in "Instruments", or there is also a other set of useful tools inside Xcode itself such as the "Memory Graph" which one can access in XCode when one has pre-configured the scheme one uses to run the app.

+TODO: Lots more detail on this here.

 ### Why do you generally create a weak reference when using self in a block?